 When your furnace won’t start, doing your own furnace repair in New Castle, Pennsylvania, can feel pretty overwhelming.

-Troubleshooting your furnace might feel like an overwhelming job when your heat won’t power on.
+Troubleshooting your furnace might feel like an overwhelming job when your heat won’t start.
 But it doesn’t have to be like that.

-There are a few fast, reasonable fixes you can do on your own to prevent a furnace repair call.
+There are several fast, reasonable fixes you can do by yourself to avoid a furnace repair call.

 If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.

-While you’re talking with us, think over a routine furnace maintenance plan that may help you avoid repairs in the future.
-We can tell you how frequently your furnace should be inspected by one of our NATE-certified professionals.
+While you’re chatting with us, think over a regular furnace maintenance plan that could help you avoid repairs in the future.
+We can tell you how often your furnace should be inspected by one of our NATE-certified professionals.

 Go through our easy guide below to get to work on troubleshooting your furnace.
-Most of these steps don’t require mechanical abilities.
+Most of these steps don’t require mechanical expertise.

 Furnace Repair Checklist